fehlhabers/teashaped.dev/content/blog/soundvibes-vibe-coding/post.md

 With an agent, refactoring took minutes instead of hours.
 There was no reason to let technical debt accumulate.
 The architecture improved continuously.
 This is the *Fun* part Yegge and Kim talk about - building rather than debugging, iterating rather than wrestling with syntax.

 The Rust compiler helped here too.
 Its strict type system caught errors that would have been runtime surprises in Python or JavaScript.
 When the agent generated code that didn't compile, those error messages became part of the feedback loop.
+The error messages really show what's wrong.
 Fix, recompile, iterate.

+(This is the part where I think Golang would have been the clear winner, though.
+Compilation time does become a factor when iterating fast.)

 ## What I Actually Built